qbiton/Pure-Energy/text/Akt3-Scena4.md

 Rescuing those who suffer is a honorable endeavor Those who fall will be remembered

-I don't have doubt in that you will succeed
-You are well prepared and have my full support
+I don't have doubt in that you are going to succeed You are well prepared and have my full support
 Me and you - we are the us army
 So don't forget you have brothers in arms

 Stay vigilant and godspeed.
 ```

+**pomarańczowi i khaki spoglądają na megafon i po sobie**

+**kapitan uderza w góry worek stosu**: fuck me!
+How are you doing this